-In previous studies [22, 23] we showed that the size of the network itself is not the crucial factor in terms of scalability and overlay stability.
-In fact the robustness of the DHT is mainly influenced by the current churn rate.
-A good way to prove the stability of the overlay network is therefore to look at the correctness of the entries in a peers k-buckets under churn.
-In general the functionality of a DHT can be guaranteed, as long as the information about a peers neighborhood is not lost.
+In previous studies [13, 14] we showed that the size of the network itself is not the crucial factor in terms of scalability and overlay stability.
+In fact the robustness of the overlay is mainly influenced by the current churn rate.
+A good way to prove the stability of the overlay network is therefore to look at the correctness of the neighbors of a peer under churn.
+In general the functionality of a structured P2P-overlay can be guaranteed, as long as the information about a peers neighborhood is not lost.
 In case the information about more distant peers is lost, the performance of the overlay might get slightly worse, but the underlying algorithms will still be functional.
-In Kademlia the neighbors of a peer are the entries of its closest k-bucket.
-We therefore study the correctness of the closest k-bucket to evaluate the stability of the DNA overlay.
+We study the correctness of the direct neighbors to evaluate the stability of the DNA overlay.
 We generate a churn phase and create a snapshot within this phase.
-The actual neighbors of a peer (obtained form the global view offered by the simulation) are compared to the current bucket entries of a peer.
-In Figure 4 we show how many of its k = 5 direct neighbors a peer actually knows in dependence of the churn rate in the system.
+The real neighbors of a peer (as obtained form the global view offered by the simulation) are compared to the neighbors currently seen by the peer.
+In Figure 3 we show how many of its five direct neighbors a peer actually knows in dependence of the churn rate in the system.
 On average a peer knows more than 4.5 of its 5 direct neighbors even if the average peer stays online for only 30 minutes.
 Note that the correctness of a peer's neighbors does not depend on the size of the network at all.
 The curve progression is almost identical for 500 and 100 peers.
-That is, the stability of the overlay network does not depend on the size but on the current churn rate of the system.
+That is, the degree of stability of the overlay network does not depend on the size but on the current churn rate of the system.